deepset-ai/haystack/README.md

 **1. Installing from a package**

-You can install the Haystack Python package by using [pip](https://github.com/pypa/pip).
+You can install Haystack by using [pip](https://github.com/pypa/pip).

 ```
     pip3 install farm-haystack